Interested in becoming a one-time event volunteer?

 Grow and learn as a Teen Education volunteer!
 Gain experience in a zoo setting and work on professional skills like taking initiative, public speaking, self-confidence and teamwork.
 Teen volunteers are active during both the summer and school year, and must be able to commit to at least one full year.

 Thank you for your interest in our Teen Education Volunteer Program.
-Unfortunately, our 2019 Teen Education Volunteer Program is now full and we cannot take any more applicants until next year.
-Please check back in January of 2020 to start the application process for next year.
+Please check back on February 1st 2020 to start the application process.

 Adult Education VoLunteer Program